 579 & below

-If you have a poor or fair credit score, a lender might ask you to make a larger down payment or show proof you earn a certain type of steady W2 income.
+If you have poor credit, a lender might ask you to make a larger down payment or show proof you earn a certain type of steady W2 income.

-Yes, technically you can get a car loan even with bad credit.
-Additionally, you can finance a car with no money down if a lender approves you.
+You can get a car loan with no money down if a lender approves you.
 However, it is in your best interest to improve your score before financing a car.

 That’s why it’s so important to take a deep look at your finances before financing a car, which takes us to step three.